guyk1000-hub/Project_Yad/README.md

 MindRove / NaviFlame
  – EMG data streaming and control interface

-tomerohayon77 / mindrove-emg-classifier
+liadolier99 / Mindrove_armband_EMG_classifier
- – feature extraction and classification pipeline
+ – classification pipeline with raspberry pi

 We thank the authors of these open-source projects for their contributions, which helped guide parts of this work.

-📜 License

-This project is licensed under the MIT License (or another license you choose).